Here is a rather unstructured lists of interests I do have. Many of them are reflected in blogposts I have written here.

 - Futures people work towards and what it means if there is no mid-term future you can work towards, but only a distant prophecy 3, 2, 25

 - Appropriation of technology and “appropriate technology” 5,6,7

-- Local, domenstic and DIY media production: Zines, freeware, itch.io, notices etc.
+- Local, domestic and DIY media production: Zines, freeware, itch.io, shared schedules etc.

 - How people are constructed as irrational (and in need of “rational” guidance; e.g. in discussion of “cognitive biases”)

 - Learning disabilities, their politics and the liveworlds of people labled as having a learning disability.
 21, 22 23

 - What is being said to be “child-like” in terms of behavior (usually as “other” to “adult-like”); which media, and objects get to be seen as particularly “good” for children (For example “simple” geometic forms and bright colors) 28